yousefelassal/quote-cron/README.md

 > Friendship is certainly the finest balm for the pangs of disappointed love.

 > Love isn't something you find.
 Love is something that finds you.

+> In wisdom gathered over time I have found that every experience is a form of exploration.